LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 📄 Purdue Extension Educator Programs

-In addition to Lake County Master Gardener programs, Purdue Extension educators Rebecca Koetz and Dolly Foster coordinate a variety of educational programs in Lake County, including gardening, agriculture, and natural resources topics.
+In addition to Lake County Master Gardener programs, Becca and Dolly offer a wide variety of engaging public programs throughout Lake County.
+Topics include native plants, tree identification, pollinators, rain gardens, vegetable gardening, and more.

 View Purdue Extension–Lake County ANR Programs

-🗂️ Below are flyers and presentations from past educational events.
+🗂️ Below are presentations and flyers from past educational events.

 Featured Videos or Highlights